 1 Principles top

-Disimpaction is the key to successful reduction of A2 fractures.
+Disimpaction is the key to successful reduction of these fractures.

 After reduction, alignment should be correct in both sagittal and coronal planes.
 Rotational alignment must also be correct.